 SB: And last but not lease, I always have to ask… Why is ForestEthics a member of the Environmental Paper Network?

-I’ll close by thanking the EPN for this opportunity and asking each of you to please sign our petition and submit a complaint, both as individuals and organizations, to the Federal Trade Commission.
+I’ll close by thanking the EPN for this opportunity and asking each of you to please sign our petition and submit a complaint, both as individuals and organisations, to the Federal Trade Commission.
 The more complaints we submit, the more likely the FTC is compelled to take effective action against SFI’s greenwash.

 Thanks for getting to know Jim and his work at ForestEthics.
 Please keep an eye out in April for our next featured member interview with Re-nourish.